Relation of Charge and Distance to Force:

 Interpreting Bond Energy Graphs

-The minima of the curve represents the optimal bond length, as it possesses the lowest potential energy.
+The minima of the curve represents the optimal bond length, as lower potential energy means more stability.

 According to the y-axis, the lower the minima, the stronger the bond.